utdata/icj-class/bootstrap/bootstrap-class-02.md

 Every phone and computer screen is different, so that list above is really approximate.
 (There are actual pixel widths deep within the Bootstrap and they are adjustable, but we aren't going there.)

 Bootstrap works from smallest to largest, so once you set a grid width for `col-sm`, they will stay that way for wider widths unless you set another one.
-You can set the same div to a different number of columns at different widths. **However, within a row, the columns need to add up to increments of 12 for each breakpoint**.
+You can set the same div to a different number of columns at different widths. **However, within a row, the columns need to add up to increments of 12 for each breakpoint** if you want them to work properly.

-- Adjust the columns to be `col-sm-2`, `col-sm-6` and `col-sm-3`.
+- Adjust the three columns to be `col-sm-2`, `col-sm-6` and `col-sm-3`, respectively.

-This makes the middle column wider when viewed at the "small" breakpoint or wider, but they still show over all 12 columns when at the smallest default breakpoint. **Note that those column numbers add up to increments of 12**.
+This makes the middle column wider when viewed at the "small" breakpoint or wider, but they each still show over all 12 columns when at the smallest default breakpoint. **Note that those column numbers add up to 12**.
 Make one larger now, and it breaks.

-Now we will make these column all the same for the medium breakpoint, without changing the small one.
+Now we will make these columns all the same for the medium breakpoint, without changing the small one.

 - After the col-sm designations in the class, add a space and this same designation for the medium breakpoint: `col-md-4`.